Exponential optimization of adiabatic quantum-state preparation

 the exponential bound

-is straightforwardly obtained.
-Clearly, any reduction of $\Tilde{g}$ exponentially reduces the error bound in Eq.~\eqref{eq:exponential bound}.
-The purpose of this work is then to find an analytic expression for $g(s)$ that will ultimately allow us to define an efficient optimization strategy.
-In particular, we hereby report our extension of the result of Ref.~\cite{nenciu1993linear} which relates $g(s)$ to the metrics $\{\norm{\Delta}, D(s),d(s)\}$, therefore providing a concrete way to control $\Tilde{g}$.
-For the purposes of the present manuscript, it is relevant to notice that these metrics can be efficiently estimated by classical means, e.g., via the Lanczos Algorithm \cite{lanczos1950iteration, 2020SciPy-NMeth}.
-Given the functions
+is straightforwardly obtained, which clearly shows that a reduction of $\Tilde{g}$ determines an exponential reduction of $\epsilon_\mathrm{AP}$. \ In this work we extend the results of \cite{nenciu1993linear} where only the existence of $g(s)$ is proven, by finding an analytic explicit expression for $g(s)$ that relates it to the metrics $\{\norm{\Delta}\equiv \norm{H_0-H_1}, D(s),d(s)\}$, thus providing a concrete way to control $\Tilde{g}$ and therefore to define an efficient optimization strategy.
+In addition, it is relevant to notice that these metrics can be efficiently estimated by classical means for systems that are not too large, e.g., via the Lanczos Algorithm \cite{lanczos1950iteration, 2020SciPy-NMeth}, with a computational cost that is $\mathcal{O}\left( \mathrm{dim}\mathcal{H}\right)$.
+In the Supplemental Material (SM) we report a possible approach to tackle the reduction of $\Tilde{g}$ also for large systems.\\ As we explicitly derive in the SM, a possible choice for $g(s)$ reads